osisoft/Edge-Data-Store-Docs/content/egress/manual-egress.md

 Manual data egress is a task that sends the timeseries data collected by EDS to long term storage in either AVEVA Data Hub or PI Server.
 You can create multiple egress destinations and multiple manual egress tasks.
 Periodic egress runs on a regular schedule to ensure that data is sent to long term storage.

-Once the AVEVA Data Hub or PI Server destinations are configured to receive OMF messages, you can send data egress requests as needed.
+Once you configure the AVEVA Data Hub or PI Server destinations to receive OMF messages, you can send data egress requests as needed.
 For example, you may need to backfill data or want to review data for an event as soon as possible.
 For more information on egress destinations, see [Configure egress destinations](xref:PrepareEgressDestinations).

 Make requests in JSON using parameters, similar to periodic egress, to specify the data to egress and when the egress should happen.
 You can either save the parameters in a file to send them or send the request directly.
 In addition to creating manual egress requests, you can cancel, resume, and delete these requests.